Using Signal Labeler App

 Dashboard — Monitor labeling progress and inspect label value distributions.

 Export Labeled Signal Sets and Signal Label Definitions — Export labeled signal sets and label signal definitions to the MATLAB Workspace or to MAT-files.

 Example: Label Points and Regions of Interest in Signal

 Define a vector with two acute peaks and one flat peak.
 Use Signal Labeler to label the peaks and mark the flat peak as different from the others.

 data = [25 8 15 5 6 10 10 3 1 20 7];

-data signal in the dialog box that appears, click Import, and close the dialog box.
+data signal in the dialog box that appears, and click Import and Close.
 Select the check box next to the signal name in the Labeled Signal Set Browser to display the signal in the time plot.